 Quality Characteristics for Business Domain Testing

 Functional testing is a primary focus for the Test Analyst.
 Functional testing is focused on “what” the product does.
-The test basis for functional testing is generally a requirements or specification document, specific domain expertise or implied need.
+The test basis for functional testing is generally a requirement or specification document, specific domain expertise, or implied need.
 Functional tests vary according to the test level in which they are conducted and can also be influenced by the software development life cycle.
-For example, a functional test conducted during integration testing will test the functionality of interfacing modules which implement a single defined function.
+For example, a functional test conducted during integration testing will test the functionality of interfacing modules that implement a single defined function.
 At the system test level, functional tests include testing the functionality of the application as a whole.
-For systems of systems, functional testing will focus primarily on end to end testing across the integrated systems.
+For systems of systems, functional testing will focus primarily on end-to-end testing across the integrated systems.
 In an Agile environment, functional testing is usually limited to the functionality made available in the particular iteration or sprint although regression testing for an iteration may cover all released functionality.

-A wide variety of test techniques are employed during functional test.
+A wide variety of test techniques are employed during functional testing.
 Functional testing may be performed by a dedicated tester, a domain expert, or a developer (usually at the component level).

 In addition to the functional testing covered in this section, there are also two quality characteristics that are a part of the Test Analyst’s area of responsibility that are considered to be non-functional (focused on “how” the product delivers the functionality) testing areas.
 These two non-functional attributes are usability and accessibility.